iBlueDust/ctf-writeups/dam-2025/bash-ps1/README.md

 }
 ```

-Note that the letters in `$GLOBAL:FILE` are sorted based on the Powershell ordering and deduplicated.
+Note that the letters in `$GLOBAL:ALPHABET` are sorted based on the Powershell ordering and deduplicated.

 Commands are then elaborately executed as
 ```powershell